shopsys/monorepo-tools/docs/introduction/entities.md

 [Multidomain property](/docs/introduction/domain-multidomain-multilanguage.md#multidomain-attribute) is an array and has to be indexed by `domainId` - an integer ID of the given domain.
 An example of such property is a `seoH1s` in the `BrandData` example above.
-Data factory has to prepare this array to contain keys for all domain IDs because domain entities are created by these array items (even if their value is null).
+Data factory has to create an item in this array for each domain ID, otherwise domain entities would not be created correctly (a domain entity should exist for each domain, even with null values).

 Therefore the multidomain field has phpdoc `string[]|null[]` or `int[]|null[]`.
 For boolean multidomain properties, we recommend using default value filled in the factory and phpdoc `bool[]` only, eg. property [`TransportData::$enabled`](/packages/framework/src/Model/Transport/TransportData.php).